iffybooks/host-a-website-at-home/README.md

 # ▶ Update your hostname

-Your **hostname** is a short alphanumeric name for each device on a network, sort of like a nickname.
-Setting a descriptive hostname will make it easier to tell which device is which (for example, when using your router admin panel).
+A **hostname** is a short alphanumeric name for each device on a network, sort of like a nickname.
+Setting a descriptive hostname will make it easier to tell which device is which, for example when using your router admin panel.

 ❏ To see your curent hostname, enter the command `hostname` and press enter.
 The default hostname is `orangepizero2w`.